WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 6.1.2.1.2 HELEN BEATTIE (b.1975).

-6.2 JOHN ALEXANDER DAVIE (1901-), known as ALEC, was born in Dover towards the end of 1901.
+6.2 JOHN ALEXANDER DAVIE (1901-), known as ALEC, was born in Dover on 4 November 1901.
 He worked for Rolls Razor in London, and was also a part-time professional footballer.
-He married Elsie W. Yaxley in the second quarter of 1932 in Willesden.
+He married Elsie W Yaxley in the second quarter of 1932 in Willesden.
+She was some ten years younger than him, having been born on 8 October 1911.
+At the time of National Registration in September 1939, the couple were at 49 Oaklands Road, Willesden.
+John described himself as a store keeper in aero and motor work.
 They had a son:

 6.2.1 BRIAN DAVIE (b.1933), born in Hendon in the third quarter of 1933.
 He lived in Cricklewood.
 His wife's name is Yvonne, and they have a son and a daughter.

-In 1947 he was sent to Palestine as a quantity surveyor for a British company working for the Iraq Petroleum Company (IPC).
-He was "up and down the pipeline", from Mossul to Haifa, on building sites on the H-Line, in Baghdad and in Basra.
-He got out of Palestine on 15th May 1948, on probably the last plane out of Haifa airport.
+In 1947 Bill was sent to Palestine as a quantity surveyor for a British company working for the Iraq Petroleum Company (IPC).
+He was "up and down the pipeline", from Mosul to Haifa, on building sites on the H-Line, in Baghdad and in Basra.
+He got out of Palestine on 15 May 1948, on probably the last plane out of Haifa airport.
 Being linked to IPC, he lived in the outskirts of Tripoli (Araman compound), to the north of Beirut.
-He played the violin and the clarinet; he even recorded a 78 rpm in Lebanon, with a group that used to play at the IPC Club.
+He continued to play the violin and the clarinet; he even recorded a 78 rpm in Lebanon, with a group that used to play at the IPC Club.

 Joan came to Lebanon in 1948, by DC3 to Lydda airport, then by Auster to Tripoli.

-William then joined the Contracting and Trading Company (CAT), a very large engineering company belonging to a Lebanese, Emile Bustani, and which had links with Motherwell Bridge Company.
+Bill then joined the Contracting and Trading Company (CAT), a very large engineering company belonging to two Lebanese, Emile Bustani and Shukri Shammas, and which had links with Motherwell Bridge Contracting and Trading Company ("Mothercat").
 In 1954, he resided in Beirut, off Hamra Street, then, in 1956, on Madame Curie Street.
-William was on building sites in Jordan (Amman Airfield), Iraq (Royal palaces in Baghdad, sites in Mossul, Erbil, Basra and especially Kirkuk), the Gulf states (Kuwait, Qatar, Bahrain), Massira island (Airfield and port), Khartoum, Quetta (in Pakistan), Seychelles (the airport) and Libya.
+William was on building sites in Jordan (Amman airfield), Iraq (Royal palaces in Baghdad, sites in Mosul, Erbil, Basra and especially Kirkuk), the Gulf states (Kuwait, Qatar, Bahrain), Massira island (airfield and port), Khartoum, Quetta (in Pakistan), Seychelles (the airport), Roseires (Sudan) and Libya.

 He retired in 1972, owing to ill health (emphysema) and resided in an apartment on a hill overlooking the city.
-He died in 1979, at the American University Hospital in Beirut.
-He was cremated and his ashes were dispersed in Scotland.
+He died on 28 August 1978, at the American University Hospital in Beirut.
+He was cremated there and his ashes were dispersed in Scotland a few months later by Joan.
+Joan survived him, living alone in Beirut before leaving for Cyprus because of the civil war in Lebanon.
+She lived in Limassol for a couple of years, and then left for France, where she resided for many years in Montbazon.
+She died at the main hospital in Tours on 13 February 2011.

-By his first wife he had a son:
+By his first wife Bill had a son:

-By his second wife, he had a son:
+By his second wife, William Forbes Davie had a son:

 6.4.2 MICHAEL FORBES DAVIE (b.1950), born in Tripoli, Lebanon, on 20 November 1950 at the Kennedy Memorial Hospital, belonging to the Quakers.